Johnny456654z/DragonBurn-but-better/README.md

   - 🔫 **RCS**: Still trash
   - ⚡ **TriggerBot**: Still shoots for your dead brain

-- **Cleaner startup**
+- **Safer startup**
-  No more "Looking for PRIVATE kernel Drivers" messages.
-Just works without the extra steps.
+  No more "Looking for PRIVATE kernel Drivers" Safer for your pc and works with not hassle.

 ---